-Nothing in the life of King Alfred the great was simple or easy, so it is fitting that he had an inaugural year that was fraught with trials and peril.
+Nothing in the life of King Alfred the Great was simple or easy, so it is fitting that he had an inaugural year that was fraught with trials and peril.
 In early 871, Alfred was the heir of his brother, King Æthelred, who had been in power since 866.
 Alfred was about eighteen years old when his brother became king, and by early 871 he was twenty-two or twenty-three years of age.
 King Æthelred seemed to cherish his brother’s advice and company—whenever Æthelred martialed his forces, Alfred was always by his side.
 Luckily for Wessex, this hands-on battlefield and leadership experience likely gave Alfred some confidence when the crown was unexpectedly thrust upon his head.

 The world in which Æthelred and Alfred lived must have seemed grim.
 Around 865, a coalition of Vikings landed a so-called “Great Heathen Army” on British soil.
-The Great Army, made up of a multitude of Scandinavian kings, jarls and adventuring warlords, wreaked havoc on the unprepared Anglo-Saxon kingdoms.
+The Great Army, made up of a multitude of Nordic kings, jarls and adventuring warlords, wreaked havoc on the unprepared Anglo-Saxon kingdoms.
 In particular, the leading brothers of the Great Army—Ubba, Halfdan, and Ivar the Boneless—were so feared and infamous that their lives evolved into legend.
 The scholars of Wessex did an admirable job writing down the movements of the Great Army.
 In 865, the Army ravaged Kent and, during 866, the Great Army occupied East Anglia.
 Next, the Army invaded Northumbria in 867 and annihilated the forces of the Northumbrian kings, Ælle and Osberht, at York.
 After that great victory, the Army moved into Mercia by 868 and camped at Nottingham.
 Fortunately for the Mercians, their king, Burgred, had seemingly developed an alliance with Wessex.
 Therefore, King Æthelred and Alfred (who had a Mercian wife) led a force to the relief of Mercia and the Great Heathen Army retreated without any reported fighting.

 The expedition of Æthelred and Alfred into Mercia in 868 would be the closest they came to fighting the Great Heathen Army until the events of 871.
 In the years between those two dates, the forces of the Great Army retraced their steps, crushing any resistance that had popped up in places such as Northumbria and East Anglia.
 Yet, in early 871, the Army began marching for a land thus far undisturbed—the kingdom of Wessex.
 In the opening months of the year, the Great Heathen Army crossed into Wessex and camped at Reading.
 There, the Vikings set about constructing some sort of rampart between the Thames and Kennet Rivers.